United States passport: First version

+The passport was redesigned between 2006 and 2007, after a previous redesign in 1993.
 In 2006, the Department of State began to issue biometric passports to diplomats and other officials.
 Later in 2006, biometric passports were issued to the public.
 Since August 2007, the department has issued only biometric passports, which include RFID chips.

+In the 2007 version, images showcasing landscapes of the United States as well as places and objects of significance to U.S. history were introduced.
+There are 13 quotes in the 28-page version of the passport and patriotic-themed images on the background of the pages.

+A biometric passport has the e-passport symbol at the bottom.
+There are 32 pages in the 2007 version biometric passport.
+Frequent travelers may request 52-page passports for no additional cost.
+Extra visa pages could previously be added to a passport, but, as of January 1, 2016, the service was discontinued entirely for security reasons.

 The United States participates in the Five Nations Passport Group, an international forum for cooperation between the passport issuing authorities in the United Kingdom, Canada, New Zealand, and Australia to "share best practices and discuss innovations related to the development of passport policies, products and practices".